 Temporary suspension of acceptance of gifts-in-kind to the central collections

-Beginning June 1, 2018 until July 2019, the University of Toronto central libraries will temporarily suspend acceptance of donated materials for the general collections.
+Beginning June 1, 2018, the University of Toronto central libraries temporarily suspended acceptance of donated materials for the general collections.
 This was done so that we could assess and process the significant volume of donations previously received and to harmonize policies and acceptance procedures across the central library system.
 The work on these two project is ongoing and has taken longer than anticipated.
 We expect to have an updated gift in kind acceptance policy and procedures for 2020.

 Please note that this measure will not apply to gifts of antiquarian books for the Thomas Fisher Rare Book Library, gifts to the University of Toronto Archives or gifts to the Media Commons.